wautischer/wautischer/README.md

-## I'm a Student, Developer an CO-Founder
+## I'm a Student, Developer and CO-Founder

-- 🌱 I’m currently learning how to build an App
+- I’m currently learning how to build an App
-- 🥅 2022 Goals: Contribute more to Open Source projects
+- 2022 Goals: Contribute more to Open Source projects
-- ⚡ Motto: Always surround yourself with positive people.
+- Motto: Always surround yourself with positive people.
 Never allow yourself to be pulled into negativity!
 That only leads to a negative lifestyle.

 ### Connect with me: